swt30/thesis/chapters/04-heating/04-heating.md

 The models in the previous chapter have surface pressures of tens or hundreds of bars.
 @Madhusudhan2015 discussed planets with water-rich atmospheres, describing the use of measurements both in and out of opacity windows to determine the atmospheric thickness.
 The pressure to which these measurements probe can be $0.1\,$bar or lower in regions of high opacity.
-My models therefore begin deeper within the planet, and we must
+My models therefore begin deeper within the planet, and we must include atmospheric layers if we are to correctly treat the region above that.

 In the case of a volatile layer such as water, the line between interior and atmosphere can become blurred.
 The picture is complicated by atmospheric effects that can increase the opacity.